 Over-Under shotguns typically can cost a pretty penny to get into.
 But Stevens' new 555 aims to give shooters an economical option that doesn't scrimp on the features.

 BlackBore has a new take on wad-eliminating chokes.
 The system's portage strips away the shotgun wad with sharp edges, helping to develop tighter patterns on a more consistent basis.

-After almost three years off the market, Ruger has reintroduced its Red Label shotgun.
-And the retooled over-under shotgun's improvements have made the wait worth it.
+After a few years off the market, Ruger has re-released its Red Label over-under shotgun.
+And from initial reports, the New Hampshire-Arizona manufacturer has made all the right refinements.